sbasrai98/bananagrams-solver/README.md

 ![](data/plots/regression.png)

 Not bad for a simple linear regression.
 There is probably room for improvement by employing more clever feature engineering strategies.
-Deep learning model coming soon...